DNS Records: How the Web Finds Your Server

 dig +trace yourdomain.co.uk

-The +trace option follows the full DNS resolution path from root servers down to your authoritative nameservers, which is useful for identifying where resolution is failing.
+The +trace option follows the full DNS resolution path from root servers down to your authoritative nameservers.
+This is useful for identifying where resolution is failing if visitors report problems reaching your site.

-If you are moving hosting providers, check the DNS configuration on both the old and new servers before cutting over.
-Run a full DNS report comparing the two sets of records to identify any differences that need attention.
+When moving hosting providers, check the DNS configuration on both old and new servers before cutting over.
+Run a full comparison to identify any records that exist in one place but not the other.
+Missing records during a migration cause intermittent failures that are frustrating to diagnose.

 DNS configuration is one of those areas where a basic understanding pays off repeatedly.
 When your email stops working, your website goes down, or you are switching hosting providers, knowing how DNS records function means you can diagnose problems faster and make informed decisions about what needs to change.

 The record types covered here handle the vast majority of website and email setups.
-Once you are comfortable creating A records, CNAMEs, MX records, and TXT records, most DNS tasks become straightforward.
-The more specialised records like DKIM and DMARC follow the same pattern: add the record your provider generates, verify it propagates, and monitor the results.
+A records and CNAMEs handle web traffic.
+MX, SPF, DKIM, and DMARC handle email authentication.
+Once you are comfortable with these, most DNS tasks become straightforward.
+More specialised configurations follow the same pattern: add the record your provider generates, verify it propagates correctly, and monitor the results over time.

 If you need a practical review of your current DNS setup or help with a specific configuration issue, you can get in touch with details of what you are trying to achieve.